rogersdba/SQL-SERVER-DAILY-HEALTH-CHECK/README.md

 SCRIPT 2: Step2_Daily_Sql_Health_Check_Insert
 1. Insert the current day health check records into the health check tables.
 You can run this job manually or add the script to a Sql jobs.
 2. The script also deletes records that are older than 14 days.
-You can change the delete records date.
+You can change the number of days to delete.

 SCRIPT 3: Step3_Daily_Sql_Health_Check_Job (Optional)
 1. Create a Sql Server job that execute script 2.